Loretta Ross: Early life and education

 2013 sketch of a Dalkon Shield; Ross was one of the first women of color who won the lawsuit against A.H.
 Robbins for their defective IUD (intrauterine device).

 Ross was born in Temple, Texas on August 16, 1953, the sixth of eight children in a blended family.
 Her father, who immigrated from Jamaica, was an Army weapons specialist and drill sergeant.
 He retired from the military in 1963, worked for the Post Office, and held odd jobs to support his family.
 Ross' mother worked as a domestic worker and owned a music store, but was a stay-at-home mother while Ross was growing up.
 For her primary education, Ross attended integrated schools: Army schools through second grade, then public schools.
 She was double-promoted in elementary grades and was an honors student in high school.
 Ross' grades were high and she received honors during her school years.
 She was driven to excel in school so that she could have a good job and not have to do housework like her mother.

 In 1964, at age 11, Ross was raped by a stranger.
 Three years later, Ross was raped by her distant cousin.
 Abortion was not a legal option in 1969; she gave birth to her son, Howard, as a result of the rape.
 Ross lost her scholarship from Radcliffe College of Harvard University when she decided to keep her son instead of placing him up for adoption.
 At age 16, she got pregnant again from consensual sex with her first boyfriend.
 However, abortion was legal in D.C and she was able to safely terminate the pregnancy.

 In 1970, Ross attended Howard University for her tertiary education after being denied admission to Radcliffe after officials found out about her child.
-During her undergraduate career at Howard, she became actively involved in black nationalist politics, civil rights movements (feminism and antiracism), and tenant organizing.
+During her undergraduate career at Howard, she became actively involved in black nationalist politics, civil rights movements (feminism and anti-racism), and tenant organizing.
 Ross joined a Marxist–Leninist discussion group called the D.C.
 Study Group, and the South Africa Support Project.